Yazanalsharif/election/README.md

 # election
-election on the ethererum blockChain developer
+election on the ethererum blockChain Network

 npm install on root and client folder